Ada-Developers-Academy/core-projects/pyblobs/activity-group-project.md

 # Activity: Pyblob Extension

 Now that we have a functioning animation, let's use what we learned about OOP to expand Pyblobs.
-Work with your partner to execute Wave 1 and Wave 2.
+Work with your partners to execute Wave 1 and Wave 2.
 Both waves can be executed a variety of ways and breaking down each feature into sub-problems is highly encouraged.
 Feel free to get as creative as you want with these next waves:

 ### Wave 1